Serena Williams Shines Like the Sun in Bright Yellow Dress at 2019 Met Gala

 The tennis pro arrived at the Metropolitan Museum of Art in New York alongside her husband Alexis Ohanian and they both dressed to impress as part of the gala's "Camp: Notes on Fashion" theme.

-Williams exited The Surrey hotel in New York City on Monday shining bright in a highlighter yellow dress that featured puffy sleeves and a matching train.
+Williams exited The Surrey hotel in New York City on Monday shining bright in a neon yellow custom Versace dress that featured puffy sleeves and a matching train.
 Her stunning gown had bright pink, purple and yellow designs on them that resembled butterflies.
 Her beautiful dress featured a corset top and a tight bottom half of the dress that flowed out at the bottom.
 She wore dangling diamond earrings and her hair worn low.

+In pure Serena Williams fashion, she paired her Versace dress with custom Nike shoes.
+Sneakers are often her shoe of choice at big events, including Meghan Markle and Prince Harry's wedding as well as her own.

+Ohanain looked handsome in a white tux with black lining and black pants.

 She truly looks like the belle of the ball and the fashion queen in this jaw-dropping outfit.